top of page

 The spread of mathematical ideas has always been considered a diffusion model.
 Mathematics defuses from some central source.
 A similar model has been used for the spread of agriculture.
 Humans do move about and ideas and methods do spread, but this model is too simple, agriculture started in myriad places all over the planet, other forms of agriculture supplanted older ones, and some methods spread to other lands.
 Gerdes suggests that mathematics, like agriculture, started in many different places from what humans discovered in their everyday lives of feeding themselves and making objects.
 Most importantly, they created a geometry from weaving fabrics and baskets.
 [Gerdes 2003]

 This is called empirical geometry because it came from everyday life rather than Greek logic.
 One can already see a bias in this definition because where did Greek geometry come from?
 A better term for this would be embodied mathematics.
 [Lakoff and Núñez 2000] There is a philosophical divide regarding whether mathematics is embodied or exists outside of ourselves.
 Is math discovered or created?
 This is the religious connection to math which is strong in not only Greek thought but in almost all cultures, ancient and modern.
 A great many mathematicians today would hold the view that math is discovered.
 I think that perhaps one possible answer is the way humans are psychologically wired.
-[O’Keefe and Nadel 1978] In any case, the Hopewell could have created an embodied geometry and then used it to fulfill a complex religious and social purpose.
+[O’Keefe and Nadel 1978] In any case, the builders could have created an embodied geometry and then used it to fulfill a complex religious and social purpose.

 In his book, Awakening of Geometrical Thought in Early Culture, [Gerdes 2003] Gerde shows how weaving could develop some fundamental concepts that might have set the foundations of Hopewell geometry.
 Some of his examples are: